Skip to content

 One state machine, five states.
 The same shape on every framework.

 Every feature moves through the same sequence regardless of trigger or framework.
-You can hook into any phase, abort in flight, and unmount cleanly.
+You hook into any phase, abort in flight, and unmount without leaks.

 01idleNothing loaded.
 Waiting for the trigger.